bekk/k6-workshop/README.md

 ## Getting started

 1. Clone the repository: `git clone https://github.com/bekk/k6-workshop`.
 2. You should have received a provisioned app by the workshop facilitator.
-The URL should be on the format `api.<unique-id>.cloudlabs-azure.no`.
+The URL should be on the format `https://api.<xx>.cloudlabs-azure.no`.
-3. The app is available at `api.<unique-id>.cloudlabs-azure.no`.
-Verify the app is running correctly by running `curl https://api.<unique-id>.cloudlabs-azure.no/healthcheck`, or opening `https://api.<unique-id>.cloudlabs-azure.no/healthcheck` in the browser.
+3. The app is available at `https://api.<xx>.cloudlabs-azure.no`.
+Verify the app is running correctly by running `curl https://api.<xx>.cloudlabs-azure.no/healthcheck`, or opening `https://api.<xx>.cloudlabs-azure.no/healthcheck` in the browser.
 You should see a message stating that the database connection is ok.

 You should now be ready to go!